Sequoia: benefits, dosage, contraindications

 ✪✪✪✪

-Sequoia buds help combat fibroids by regulating hormones and reducing fibrous growth, thanks to their anti-tissue sclerosis action.
+Sequoia buds help fight fibroids by regulating hormones and reducing fibrous growth, thanks to their anti-tissue sclerosis action.

 Posologie